11-Day Highlights of South Africa

 We visit an ostrich show farm for some unique experiences with these strange birds after an early start.

 We travel via Route 62 through the Little Karoo.
 Its many unique mountain ranges and vegetation to the Wine regions of Montague, Robertson, and the Breede Valley Wine – the country’s Brandy producers’ heartland.
 We enjoy a wine tasting at one of the many Wine Estates in these areas.
-Our route to Cape Town takes us over the Du Toitskloof Pass and Paarl where we arrive late afternoon.
+Our route to Cape Town takes us over the Du Toitskloof Pass and Paarl, where we arrive late afternoon.
 The tour ends in Cape Town late afternoon.

 Other tours that may interest you: